Philosophy

 Three things, not four hundred.

-Attention is the scarcest resource in a leadership team, and a 400-metric dashboard is where real problems hide.
-AIM ranks: the three things that need you today, with the why attached.
+A 400-number dashboard is where real problems hide.
+AIM shows the three things that need you today, with the reason why.
 Everything else stays quiet.

 03